sjunges/rubicon/README.md

 ```

 ### Recreating the Figures and Tables in the Paper
 The following commands each generate a CSV file that contains the data that is used to generate each figure.
+All experiments are run with a default timeout of 1000 seconds; if the time to run the experiment exceeds this amount then the time and final result will both be reported as `-1`.

 To generate a CSV file for **Figure 1c**, please run: